ShellShoccar-jpn/kotoriotoko/README.md

 * Other functions
   * Gather tweets in bulk continuously (*it also supports multi-byte character contained tweets*, which is impossible by Streaming API)

-Moreover, Kotoriotoko has more the following two strong points.
+Moreover, Kotoriotoko has more the following three strong points.

 ### (1) Works Anywhare